wp-plugins/widgetize-pages-light/readme.txt

 == Description ==

-Updating to version 1.5 - See the Change log tab.
+Updating to version 1.5 or higher - See the Change log tab.

 Widgetized pages in WordPress are very powerful tool.
 Have you ever wanted to drag and drop a widget in a page content area, but the only widgetized sections of your theme are usually sidebars and footers?